Stockton, New South Wales: Transport

+Ferry

+Prior to the opening of the Stockton Bridge in 1971, the main transport access to Stockton was a system of vehicular and passenger ferries.

-There is a frequent passenger ferry service to Stockton from Queens Wharf, close to the former Newcastle railway station.
+Today there is the frequent Stockton ferry service to Stockton from Queens Wharf, close to the former Newcastle railway station.
 The ferry journey takes about three minutes.
-Wheelchair access is available, and you can take a bicycle onto the ferry for free.
 Driving to Stockton from Newcastle requires following the many signs to Port Stephens that can be found on the main roads.
 These will eventually lead to the Stockton Bridge and a turn-off to the suburb itself.